hihackthis/checkSC/README.md

 # checkSC
 Fast search for the code number on the **ShellCheck Wiki** pages. :flashlight:

+[ShellCheck](https://github.com/koalaman/shellcheck) is a tool that provides warnings and suggestions for bash/sh shell scripts, as a way to search Wiki pages quickly, I wrote this program to make debugging more agile and efficient.

 Note, there are two checkSC.py:

 > checkSC_net.py, this will perform a search on the [ShellCheck Wiki](https://www.shellcheck.net/wiki) website.